Getafe: Hydrology

 A number of rivers and other natural waterways pass through Getafe.
 9.5 km of the Manzanares River passes through the easternmost parts of the municipal district.
 In the South, 16.5 km of the Culebro Waterway winds its way across Getafe, and in the Southeast 2 km of the Filipinas gully descent from the hills of the Marañosa.
 There are two man-made canals, one on each side of the Manzanares River.
 These parallel canals provide water for cultivated land further from the river.

 The lakes of Perals are 2 km East of the Cerro de los Ángeles, and are some of the only undisturbed natural lakes left in the region.
 For this reason, the lakes are part of a protected area to preserve their natural state.

 The Culebra waterway and the Filipinas gully boast heavy water flow during the winter and little to none during the summer.
 In contrast, the Manzanares carries water year round.
 For that reason, Getafe is considered to be within the Manzanares river basin, except for a small portion in the southeast which is part of the Jarama river basin.

 Borders

-The city of Getafe borders the following municipalities: to the morth, Madrid (city districts Villaverde and Vallecas); to the east, Rivas Vaciamadrid; to the southeast, San Martín de la Vega; to the south, Pinto; to the southwest, Fuenlabrada; to the west, Leganés.
+The city of Getafe borders the following municipalities: to the north, Madrid (city districts Villaverde and Vallecas); to the east, Rivas Vaciamadrid; to the southeast, San Martín de la Vega; to the south, Pinto; to the southwest, Fuenlabrada; to the west, Leganés.